Elementor Heading Bike Logo 5

 • Allowed anytime on weekends and bank holidays, only on the lines listed below

-But you cannot take them on deep section lines at any time in the tunnels (apart from the Elizabeth Line).
-You can, however, take them on the overground sections of deep tunnelled lines.
+But remember that you cannot take bikes on deep section lines at any time in the tunnels (apart from the Elizabeth Line).
+You can, however, take them on the overground sections of, otherwise, deep tunnelled lines.
 Essentially, the deep section tubes are the smaller trains in round tunnels built after World War One, such as the Central Line, Northern, Jubilee Line, Victoria Line and Piccadilly Line (apart from the Elizabeth Line).
 The Older ‘Cut and Cover’ Lines such as the Metropolitan Line, Circle Line, District Line and Hammersmith and City Line will accept bikes in tunnelled sections.

 So, in practice, what does that mean for us?

-If you wanted to travel out to Ruislip for our Sunday Rides from the Polish War Memorial you could pick up the Piccadilly Line at Barons Court or Hammersmith and travel out to Ruislip.
-Maybe get the Central Line from White City to Ruislip Gardens or the Metropolitan Line from Baker Street and beyond.
+If you wanted to travel out to Hillingdon for our Sunday Rides from Hillingdon Station you could pick up the Piccadilly Line at Barons Court or Hammersmith and travel out to Hillingdon.
+Maybe get the Central Line from White City to West Ruislip or the Metropolitan Line from Baker Street and beyond.
 The new Elizabeth Line does allow more travel across London and changes at Paddington or Farringdon/ Liverpool Street on to the Metropolitan Line are now an option.

 If you are wondering why the deep section tunnels (apart from the Elizabeth Line) are excluded, there are three compelling reasons: